kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/05-stateless-func-components/43-remove-options.md

 ```

 * We can make this shorter
-* We are just setting options to an emtpy array but it takes us 5 lines:
+* We are just setting options to an empty array but it takes us 5 lines:

 ```js
 this.setState(() => {